alperkaraca/tabata-timer/README.md

 - Then open `https://<user>.github.io/<repo>/`

 Manifest `start_url` is `./`, so Pages uses `docs/index.html` as the app entry.
+Icons are included (SVG, any/maskable) for installable PWA experience.

 ## Project Structure (EN)
 ```